sirilalithaadapa/Python-Projects/password_generator/README.md

-What will be covered in this Blog:
+What will be covered in this project:
 ==========================
 ```
 1. What is Password